Santorini volcano tour - photo by Mike Kw

 The Geology: What You’re Actually Standing On

-The caldera visible from Santorini’s clifftop villages is not a lake — it’s the sea flooding what was once the interior of a massive volcano.
-Before the Minoan eruption of 1613 BC, this was a cone rising over 1,000 metres above sea level.
-When the magma chamber emptied catastrophically during the eruption, the cone collapsed inward, creating the 12km-wide, 400-metre-deep depression now filled by the Aegean.
+A lot of visitors assume that wide blue expanse from the caldera rim is some kind of volcanic lake.
+It’s not.
+It’s the Aegean Sea, flooding what used to be the hollow interior of an enormous volcano.
+Before the Minoan eruption of 1613 BC, this was a cone rising more than 1,000 metres above sea level.
+When the magma chamber emptied in a catastrophic collapse, the whole thing caved inward — creating the 12km-wide, 400-metre-deep depression now sitting full of seawater.

-The two volcanic islands you see from the caldera rim — Nea Kameni and Palaia Kameni — are not remnants of the original volcano.
-They’re entirely new formations, built up from subsequent eruptions over the past 2,000 years.
-Nea Kameni’s youngest lava is from 1950, the last major eruption.
-The volcano is currently dormant but continuously monitored.
-Seismic activity and ground deformation measurements are tracked 24/7 by the Institute of Geodynamics.
+The two volcanic islands you can see from the caldera rim — Nea Kameni and Palaia Kameni — have nothing to do with the original structure.
+They’re completely new, built up over 2,000 years of subsequent eruptions.
+Nea Kameni’s youngest lava dates to 1950, the last major eruption.
+The volcano is dormant right now, but “dormant” doesn’t mean quiet — the Institute of Geodynamics tracks seismic activity and ground deformation around the clock.

 Nea Kameni — Walking on the Volcano